|

 Lavender Field Balance

-When your venue delivers scenery like this, restraint becomes the styling choice that makes everything else feel elevated, naturally visually balanced.
+When your venue delivers scenery like this, restraint becomes the smartest styling choice — neutral linens and low florals let the landscape be the star.

-Choose this approach for destination or countryside weddings where simplicity respects the setting instead of fighting it visually emotionally naturally beautifully.
+Nothing competes with what guests actually came to see.
+Choose this approach for destination weddings where simplicity respects the setting instead of fighting it.

 @celinebraun.floraldesign